RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 It is true that adoption gives children a chance to live potentially fulfilling lives and that families unable to conceive greatly benefit from it.

-It is also well known that adoption services are underfunded[source needed] and that the adoption process for qualified families is lengthy, difficult, and expensive[source needed].
+It is also well known that adoption services are underfunded and that the adoption process for qualified families is lengthy, difficult, and expensive.
 This difficult hurtle stops many families from adopting and orphans from being adopted.
-Further funding to the adoption sector could greatly improve the lives of both families and orphans.
+Further funding to the adoption sector could greatly improve the lives of both families and orphans.[^4]

 But regardless, adoption and abortion can coexist; there is nothing stopping orphanages from existing along with abortion clinics.

-There will be orphans of deceased or otherwise unavailable parents regardless of the popularity of abortions, and gynecologists can still offer abortions regardless of the popularity of the service is and the amount of orphans.
+There will be orphans of deceased or otherwise unavailable parents regardless of the popularity of abortions, and gynecologists can still offer abortion services regardless of the success of adoption centers.

 This point is a false dilemma, and thus is invalid.